Why you should consider consigning

 A12

 Yes.
-You would be responsible for paying in $US and you are responsible for any duty
+You would be responsible for paying in $US and you would be responsible for any duty

 fees.
-This is true of any country All customs forms will be filled out with an accurate accounting.
+All customs forms will be filled out with an accurate accounting.

 Q13